 The Man Who Showed Me How to Beat the Devil

 Maybe you are a woman who listens to music all of the time.
 You can easily rhyme off your top two dozen musicians and would have trouble choosing a favourite.
 That’s not me.
 When it comes to music, I am a one-man woman.
-I have revered the art of Kris Kristofferson for forty-four years.
-On this, his 81st birthday, I want to talk about what his life’s work means to me.
+I have revered the art of Kris Kristofferson for forty-five years.
+On this, his 82nd birthday (June 22, 2018), I want to talk about what his life’s work means to me.
 I’ll do that through his songs.
 If you know of Kris only through his acting career and perhaps one or two of his classic songs, I hope you will be inspired to venture beyond this post and listen to him performing his work.

 Loving Her Was Easier (Than Anything I’ll Ever Do Again)